ironfox-oss/IronFox/README.md

 <summary>Issues inherited from Mull that still apply to IronFox - (contents adapted from <a href="https://divestos.org/index.php?page=broken#mull)">the DivestOS website</a>) </summary>

 * **GrapheneOS** users may encounter a crash with the error `IronFox tried to perform DCL via memory`.
 Unfortunately, Firefox is incompatible with this hardening feature, so it's not just limited to IronFox.
 You can fix this issue by navigating to IronFox's app info, scrolling down to the `Exploit protection` section, and setting `Dynamic code loading via memory` to `Allowed`.
 You can then navigate to `Dynamic code loading via storage`, and set that to `Restricted` - as this hardening feature **is** compatible with Firefox.
-* uBlock Origin is the only recommended and supported content blocker.
+* uBlock Origin is the only recommended and supported content blocker (included by default).
-* Some fonts, particularly ones used for displaying Korean text, [may not display correctly](https://bugzilla.mozilla.org/show_bug.cgi?id=1881993) due the font restrictions by resist fingerprinting.
+* ~~Some fonts, particularly ones used for displaying Korean text, [may not display correctly](https://bugzilla.mozilla.org/show_bug.cgi?id=1881993) due the font restrictions by resist fingerprinting.
 Please do not disable RFP.
-This should be hopefully fixed in future versions such as v126.
+This should be hopefully fixed in future versions such as v126.~~
 * Dark Reader is known to be incompatible with IronFox's changes and will cause significant breakage/slowdowns.
 * Dark mode for websites is disabled due to resist fingerprinting.
 Please do not disable RFP.
-* Refresh rate is capped to 60hz due to resist fingerprinting.
-Please do not disable RFP.
+* ~~Refresh rate is capped to 60hz due to resist fingerprinting.
+Please do not disable RFP.~~
 * Multitouch gestures will not work due to resist fingerprinting.
 Please do not disable RFP.
 * If audio/video content fails to play in private tabs navigate to `about:config` and change `browser.privatebrowsing.forceMediaMemoryCache` to false, this is however a privacy risk.
 * IronFox disables the JavaScript JIT to increase security at the cost of slowing down webapps, complex websites, and the PDF viewer.
 Navigate to `about:config` and change `javascript.options.ion` and `javascript.options.baselinejit` to `true` to restore their performance, though this is not recommended.